Dehydrated Seafood Jambalaya – Making Dehydrated Meals for Camping

 Next, on your cooking stove and over medium flame, bring the hydrating mix to a boil, frequently stirring frequently to mix.
 After coming to a boil, if your stove is capable of a low-heat simmer, turn the flame down to a simmer to reduce the chance of burning.

-the seafood jambalaya mix is simmering in the MSR 1.1 liter Alpine Stowaway pot | dehydrated seafood jambalaya recipe | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage
+Shown is the seafood jambalaya is coming to a boil in a cooking pot over a single burner camping stove.
+It's time to turn it down to a simmer. | The seafood jambalaya mix is simmering in the MSR 1.1 liter Alpine Stowaway pot. | Dehydrated seafood jambalaya recipe. | The best foods to dehydrate for long term storage. | Dehydrating food for long term storage. | Dehydrated food recipes for long term storage. | Dehydrating meals for long term storage. | Using a food dehydrator for long term storage.

 The seafood jambalaya is coming to a boil.
 It’s time to turn this down to a simmer.
 We’re eating good tonight!

-After two minutes or more of simmering, stirring, and mixing of the ingredients, turn off the stove and move the pot into an insulated wrap or cozy to rest and hydrate for at least 15 to 20 minutes more for the flavors to blend and the ingredients to fully reconstitute.
+After two minutes or more of simmering, stirring, and mixing the ingredients, turn off the stove and move the pot into an insulated wrap or cozy to rest and hydrate for at least 15 to 20 minutes more for the flavors to blend and the ingredients to fully reconstitute.

 Practice these Dehydrator Chef homemade dehydrated camping meal recipes at home several times with the very same outdoor kitchen gear used in the field or at the campsite.
 This approach lets you practice your skills to know what to expect and where to adapt.

-seafood jambalaya for dinner tonight | dehydrated seafood jambalaya recipe | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage
+Shown is the seafood jambalaya meal that we let rest, steam, and rehydrate for 20 minutes. | Seafood jambalaya for dinner tonight. | Dehydrated seafood jambalaya recipe. | The best foods to dehydrate for long term storage. | Dehydrating food for long term storage. | Dehydrated food recipes for long term storage. | Dehydrating meals for long term storage. | Using a food dehydrator for long term storage.

 The seafood jambalaya is on the menu tonight.
 Can you smell that, it smells good!
 It’s time to dig in.